pattoncarter/HIGHRISK/code/README.md

 - PubMed data fetching may be subject to OpenAI API and PubMed API usage limits when scaled up significantly.

 ---

-Would you also like me to give you a version that uses even more formal academic report style formatting (for example if you want to submit this as a project deliverable)?
-I can easily polish this even further if needed.